yachty66/persai/README.md

 pip install persai
 ```

-## Configuration ⚙️

-### Setting Up Your Environment File

-To use Persai, you need to set up an environment file containing your OpenAI key.
-Follow these steps to create your `.env` file:

-1. **Create a .env File**:
-   - In the directory where you plan to run the package, create a new file named `.env`.

-2. **Add Your OpenAI Key**:
-   - Open the `.env` file in a text editor.
-   - Add your OpenAI key in the following format:
-     ```
-     OPENAI_KEY=your_openai_key_here
-     ```
-   - Replace `your_openai_key_here` with your actual OpenAI key.

-3. **Save the File**:
-   - Save the `.env` file in the same directory as your project.

-Persai will automatically use this key to authenticate with OpenAI services when you run the package.

 ## How to Use 💡
 Follow these steps to analyze your Twitter (X) data using Persai: